Built-in types

 1

-When constructing StringName from &str or String, the conversion is rather expensive, since it has to go through a conversion to UTF-32.
-As Rust recently introduced C-string literals (c"hello"), we can now directly construct from them.
+When constructing StringName from &str or String, the conversion is rather expensive, since UTF-8 is re-encoded as UTF-32.
+As Rust recently introduced C-string literals (c"hello"), we can now directly construct from them in case of ASCII.
 This is more efficient, but keeps memory allocated until shutdown, so don't use it for rarely used temporaries.
 See API docs and issue #531 for more information.